How to Support a Friend Who Has Lost a Pet

 - Alison Martin

-- Sep 28
+- Sep 28, 2025

-- 2 min read
+- 3 min read

-When someone we love loses their animal companion, it can be hard to know what to say or do.
+When someone we care for loses their animal companion, it can be hard to know what to say or do.
 Pet loss grief is often overlooked in our culture, but for the guardian, it can be as deep and painful as losing any family member.
+Your care, presence, and acknowledgment can mean more than you realize.
+Here are some thoughtful ways to support a friend through the loss of their beloved pet.

 Acknowledge Their Loss Openly

 Don’t avoid the subject or stay silent.
 A simple, heartfelt message, “I’m so sorry you’ve lost [pet’s name].
-I know how much they meant to you”, lets your friend know their grief is seen.
+I know how much they meant to you,” lets your friend know their grief is seen.

 Reflection: What words of comfort would feel most healing to you if you were in their place?